Diophantine Geometry over Groups VIII: Stability

-so that the restricted sequences, $\{(x_1(n),\ldots,x_s(n),y_1(n),\ldots,y_m(n),p(n),z(n),q(n),a)\}_{n=1}^{\infty}$, are test sequences with respect to the given completion (see definition 1.20 in [Se2]), and the specializations $f(n)$ were added to demonstrate that the corresponding specialization of the given completion satisfies one of the finitely many (Diophantine) conditions (1)-(4).

-By the techniques that were used to analyze graded formal limit groups, presented in section 3 of [Se2], with this collection of sequences it is possible to canonically associate a finite collection of (graded) closures of the completion, $Comp(x_1,\ldots,x_s,y_1,\ldots,y_m,p,z,q,a)$, through which they factor.
-We will denote these graded closures: (note that these closures are graded with respect to the parameter subgroup $<q>$).

-With each of the closures, $Cl_i(x_1,\ldots,x_s,y_1,\ldots,y_m,p,f,z,q,a)$, that is constructed from a test sequence of specializations that satisfy case (4), i.e., a test sequence of specializations for which there exists an extra rigid (strictly solid family of) specialization(s) of the rigid (solid) limit group $Rgd(x,p,q,a)$ ($Sld(x,p,q,a)$), we further collect all the specializations and the test sequences of specializations that factor through that closure, $Cl_i$, and for which the corresponding extra rigid or strictly solid specialization is either flexible or it coincides with one of the rigid specializations $x_1,\ldots,x_s$ (in the rigid case), or it belongs to one of the strictly solid families associated with the specializations $x_1,\ldots,x_s$ (in the solid case).
-Note that these collapses of the extra specialization can be enforced by one of finitely many Diophantine conditions, as we did in cases (1) and (2).

-As we did earlier, with the collection of specializations and test sequences of specializations of $Cl_i$ for which the corresponding extra rigid or strictly solid specialization collapses, we can associate a finite collection of graded (minimal rank) resolutions (graded with respect to the parameter subgroup $<q>$), so that their complexity is bounded above by the complexity of the closure $Cl_i$ we have started with, and in case of equality, the structure of such resolution is similar to structure of the closure $Cl_i$.
+The definition of the set $D_1$ in the solid case slightly differ from its definition in the rigid case.
+In the solid case, we define the Diophantine set $D_1$ to be the disjunction of the Diophantine sets that are associated with the completions of all the constructed graded resolutions that either have strictly smaller complexity than the completion they were constructed from, or they are proper closures of the completion from which they were constructed (i.e., non-trivial roots are added to abelian vertex groups that are associated with the completion from which they were constructed).

+By precisely the same argument that was used to prove proposition 1.6 (in the rigid case), the set $NS_s \cup D_1$ is equational.

-We set the Diophantine set $D_1$ to be the disjunction of all the graded resolutions that are obtained through this process that have strictly smaller complexity than the completion they are associated with, and those closures that are associated with the finite set of completions and are proper closures of the completion they are associated with.
-By the same argument that was used in proving theorem 1.3, the set $Cov(p,q) \cup D_1$ is equational.
+As in the proof of theorem 1.5, we continue by analyzing the set $NS_s \cap D_1$.
+With this set we associate a Diophantine set $D_2$ in a similar way to the construction of the Diophantine set $D_1$. $D_2$ is a union of finitely many Diophantine sets, that are associated with completions of resolutions that have strictly smaller complexities than the complexities of the corresponding completions and closures that define the set $D_1$, together with some proper closures of the completions and closures that define $D_1$.
+By the same argument that was used to prove proposition 1.6, $(NS_s \cap D_1) \cup D_2$ is equational.

-As in analyzing rigid and solid limit groups, we continue by analyzing the set $Cov(p,q) \cap D_1$.
-The rest of the argument is identical to that used in proving theorems 1.2 and 1.4.